electronicbits/teamcity-buildagent-ubuntu/README.md

-#How to install Teamcity Build Agent on Ubuntu server
+#How to install Teamcity Build Agent on Ubuntu Server